Josiah Gray: Washington Nationals

 On July 30, 2021, Gray was traded to the Washington Nationals along with Keibert Ruiz, Donovan Casey, and Gerardo Carrillo in exchange for Max Scherzer and Trea Turner.
-Gray debuted for Washington on August 2, 2021 vs the Philadelphia Phillies.
+Gray debuted for Washington on August 2, 2021, vs the Philadelphia Phillies.
 He allowed four hits and one run over five innings for no decision.
-On September 22, 2021 Gray recorded his first Major League win in a 6 inning outing against the Miami Marlins, in which he allowed 6 hits and 2 earned runs while recording 8 strikeouts.
+On September 22, 2021, Gray recorded his first Major League win in a 6 inning outing against the Miami Marlins, in which he allowed 6 hits and 2 earned runs while recording 8 strikeouts.

-In 2022 he was 7-10 with a 5.02 ERA in 148.2 innings, and led the majors in home runs allowed, with 38, and the highest rate of home runs per 9 innings, at 2.3.
+In 2022, he was 7–10 with a 5.02 ERA in 148.2 innings, and led the majors in home runs allowed, with 38, and the highest rate of home runs per 9 innings, at 2.3.

+In 2023, Gray went 8–13 and posted a career-best 3.91 ERA.
+He was named to the 2023 MLB All-Star Game as the Nationals' only representative.
+At the All-Star game, Gray pitched the bottom of the third inning for the National League, allowing no runners on base.
+The National League team would win the game, 3–2.

+Gray made only 2 starts for the Nationals in 2024 before he was placed on the injured list with flexor strain on April 9, 2024.
+He was transferred to the 60–day injured list on July 5.
+On July 19, it was announced that Gray would undergo season-ending surgery to repair a partial tear in his ulnar collateral ligament.
+He also missed the entire 2025 season.

 Personal life

-Gray's father died of cancer a month after he was a second-round draft pick of the Cincinnati Reds.
-His father suffered a long illness and wasn’t able to see Gray pitch often during his last season at Le Moyne.
-Gray has a girlfriend, Riley Wilde, whom he has been in a relationship with since 2016.
+Gray's stepfather, who taught him how to pitch, coached him and raised him, died of cancer a month after he was a second-round draft pick of the Cincinnati Reds.
+His stepfather suffered a long illness and wasn’t able to see Gray pitch often during his last season at Le Moyne.

+Gray grew up a fan of the New York Yankees.